AJ-Paine/03-Py-Me-Up-Charlie/README.md

 # Py-Me-Up-Charlie

-This repository was created for the DU Data Analytics Bootcamp home.
+This repository was created for the DU Data Analytics Bootcamp homework.

 I created two scripts in python for this challenge.